 The first step in using big data is knowing what data is important and what it is not.
 This will allow you to choose the best data for your business.
 You need to be specific about the type of information you want, what answers you are looking for, and how much time you have available.

-Data quality is an important issue in the digital era and considered an important aspect of big data characteristics.
+Ensuring high quality data is an important issue in the digital era and considered an important aspect of big data characteristics.
 The data we rely on can have a huge impact on our lives and businesses, so it is essential to ensure that it is of high quality.
-From healthcare to social media, data quality needs to be controlled and checked for accuracy.
+From healthcare to social media, data quality needs to be monitored and checked for accuracy.

-- Data is timely, in that it was created no more than 60 days earlier or later than the last
+• Data is timely, in that it was created no more than 60 days earlier or later than the last modified date.

-modified date - Data is complete, meaning that it includes all records for a particular variable
+• Data is complete, meaning that it includes all records for a particular variable.

 With the increasing popularity of big data labeling, it is imperative to understand the importance of different types of datasets.
 A good dataset is one that has been properly labeled and can be used for a variety of purposes.